LBruyne/Scalable-Collaborative-zkSNARK/README.md

 # Scalable-Collaborative-zk-SNARK

-Rust implementation of the paper "[Scalable Collaborative zk-SNARK and its Application to Fully Distributed Proof Delegation](https://eprint.iacr.org/2024/940)".
+Rust implementation of the paper "[Scalable Collaborative zk-SNARK and its Application to Fully Distributed Proof Delegation](https://eprint.iacr.org/2024/940)", which appears in [*USENIX Security 2025*](https://www.usenix.org/conference/usenixsecurity25).

 **⚠️ WARNING**: This is an academic proof-of-concept prototype and has **not** undergone a thorough code review.
 It is **NOT suitable** for production use.
 The benchmarks are intended primarily to measure time, memory, and communication complexities; **correctness of the output proofs is not guaranteed**.